Francesco Rullani , Ph.D.

 ITA: open access // ENG: open access SOON!

-This book addresses marginalization as a form of disempowerment – social, economic, and political exclusion that prevents people from realizing their potential.
-In response, it explores how organizations can foster empowerment, focusing on Social Business Hybrids (SBHs), which use market-based strategies to activate the economic capabilities of marginalized people.
-However, such empowerment only succeeds under specific conditions, especially in relation to the environments – or "loci" – where SBHs operate.
+This book addresses marginalization as a form of disempowerment, i.e., social, economic, and political exclusion that prevents people from realizing their potential.
+In particular, it explores how Social Business Hybrids (SBHs), organizations that use market-based strategies to activate the economic capabilities of marginalized people, can foster empowerment, and defines under what specific conditions such empowerment can flourish, especially in relation to the types of clients/beneficiaries SBHs address, and the environment they set up around their activities.

 The book aims to understand both the transformative actions SBHs undertake and the contexts in which these actions occur.
-Drawing from the Capabilities Approach (Sen, Nussbaum, Kabeer) and Community Psychology (Rappaport), the authors develop a framework integrating two key concepts: The empowering role of organizations and an ecological perspective that considers the relevance of social spaces.
+Drawing from the Capabilities Approach (Sen, Nussbaum, Kabeer) and Community Psychology (Rappaport), the authors develop a framework integrating two key concepts: The empowering role of organizations and the ecological perspective that considers the effect of social spaces.

 Updated: